linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Treasury Futures Using QuantLib Python.md

 The basis is the loss for a notional of $100 that the seller accrues to close this contract.
 For a single futures contract (which has a $100000 notional),  there is a loss of $450.60.

-NOTE: You will need my [pull request](https://github.com/lballabio/[[Introduction to QuantLib Python|quantlib]]/pull/370) to execute the `FixedRateBondForward` class since it is not exposed in SWIG at the moment.
+NOTE: You will need my [pull request](https://github.com/lballabio/[quantlib](Introduction%20to%20QuantLib%20Python.md)/pull/370) to execute the `FixedRateBondForward` class since it is not exposed in SWIG at the moment.
 ```latex
 futures_maturity_date = ql.Date(21,  12,  2015)
 futures = ql.FixedRateBondForward(calc_date,   futures_maturity_date,